Dyr0tH/ReadSail/README.md

 5. Enjoy and modify it to your liking!!

+## TODO

+1. **Design & Implement the Database Manager**: Develop and finalize the Database Manager component, ensuring it handles database operations effectively.

+2. **Finish the 'Remove Book' Feature**: Complete the implementation of the 'Remove Book' feature, allowing users to remove books from the library database.

+3. **Implement User Authentication Feature**: Create a secure user authentication system to restrict access and manage authorized users.

+Feel free to contribute to these tasks or reach out for assistance.
+Your contributions are highly appreciated!

 ## Contributing

 ReadSail is an open-source project, and we welcome contributions from the community.
 If you'd like to contribute, it would be awesome !!